K4os-1534/K4os-1534/README.md

 <br>

 ```
-Ethical hacking isn't about breaking things.
+Red Teaming isn't about breaking things.
 It's about understanding them well enough to.
 ```

 <br>